CloudPlatformGuide/tf-aws-module-template/README.md

 4. Documentation will be inserted between the `<!-- BEGIN_TF_DOCS -->` and `<!-- END_TF_DOCS -->` markers in this README (It will replace this existing content in the repo template).

-### GitHub Action for Documentation

-You can set up a GitHub Action to automatically update documentation on pull requests by adding a workflow file.

 ## Getting Started

 To use this template: